Mariyaq28/reactnative-iad/README.md

 ## 📄 License

-This project is licensed under the **MIT License**.
-Created by **Maria Qureshi** with ☕ and 💡 for mobile productivity and React Native learning.
+This project is licensed under the **MIT License**, for mobile productivity and React Native learning.